carpentries/instructor-training/_episodes/02-practice-learning.md

 > from learners.
 We will be talking in more depth about each of these strategies as we go forward in our workshop.
 {: .callout}

-## How "Knowledge" Gets in the Way

-Besides going slowly, what else can we do to facilitate the formation of sufficiently accurate mental models?
-One important action is to address the misconceptions of broken mental models.

-Mental models are hardly ever built from scratch.
-Every learner comes to a topic with some amount of information, ideas and opinions about the topic.
-This is true even in the case where a learner cannot articulate their prior knowledge and beliefs.

-In many cases, this prior knowledge is incomplete or inaccurate.
-Inaccurate beliefs can be termed "misconceptions" and can impede learning by making it more difficult for learners to incorporate new, correct information into their mental models.
-Correcting learners' misconceptions is at least as important as presenting them with correct information.
-Broadly speaking, misconceptions fall into three categories:

-*   Simple *factual errors*, such as believing that Vancouver is the capital of British Columbia.
-    These are the easiest to correct.
-*   *Broken models*, such as believing that motion and acceleration must be in the same direction.
-    We can address these by having learners reason through examples to see contradictions.
-*   *Fundamental beliefs*,
-    such as "the world is only a few thousand years old" or "human beings cannot affect the planet's climate".
-    These beliefs are deeply connected to the learner's social identity and are the hardest to change.
-(Fortunately, we do not encounter these often in Carpentries workshops.
-    The closest we usually come has to do with beliefs about identity, which we will discuss in our Mindset section tomorrow.)

-Since The Carpentries workshops are focused on novices, and the building of strong mental models, we are most interested in the middle category of misconceptions.
-While teaching, we want to expose learners' broken models so that we can help them to deconstruct them and build better ones in their place.

 ## Identifying and Correcting Misconceptions with Formative Assessment